cboettig/pdg_control/inst/examples/Sethi.md

 We calculate the stochastic transition matrix for the probability of going from any state \(x_t \) to any other state \(x_{t+1}\) the following year, for each possible choice of harvest \( h_t \).
 This provides a look-up table for the dynamic programming calculations.

 In the Sethi case, computing the distribution over multiple sources of noise is actually quite difficult.
 Simulation turns out to be more efficient than numerically integrating over each distribution.
 This code parallelizes the operation over four cores, but can be scaled to an arbitrary cluster.
-Since we're focused on the Reed example for the moment, we can ignore this step.